fbpx

 Go to my online store for prints and paintings.

-Click on each of the images below to go to their respective web pages which includes information and commentary, the running software (coming soon), videos of the animation with sound, and images.
+Click on each of the images below to go to their respective web pages which includes information and commentary, the animations, images, and the accompanying audio album featuring a selection of pieces from the Ukrainian Art Song Project.

 Ukraine 1